menadio/bookstore/readme.md

 - `rating` Integer value given to a book by a user
 - `created_at` Time a record was created
 - `updated_at`  Time a record was updated

+## Test
+Running `vendor/bin/phpunit` or `phpunit` runs a quick API functionality test.
+It runs each function defined inside the `test/Feature/BookAPITest.php` file.